-Radio Frequency Identification (RFID) is a method which is used to track or identify a object by radio transmission uses over the web.
-Data digitally encoded in RFID tag which might be read by the reader.
-This is device work as a tag or label during which data read from tags which is stored in database through reader as compared traditional barcodes and QR codes.
+Radio Frequency Identification (RFID) is a form of wireless communication that incorporates the use of electromagnetic or electrostatic coupling in the radio frequency portion of the electromagnetic spectrum to uniquely identify an object, animal or person.
+It uses radio frequency to search ,identify, track and communicate with items and people. it is a method that is used to track or identify an object by radio transmission uses over the web.
+Data digitally encoded in an RFID tag which might be read by the reader.
+This device work as a tag or label during which data read from tags that are stored in the database through the reader as compared to traditional barcodes and QR codes.
 It is often read outside the road of sight either passive or active RFID.

 There are two types of RFID :

 Passive RFID tags does not have their own power source.
 It uses power from the reader.
 In this device, RF tags are not attached by a power supply and passive RF tag stored their power.
 When it is emitted from active antennas and the RF tag are used specific frequency like 125-134KHZ as low frequency, 13.56MHZ as a high frequency and 856MHZ to 960MHZ as ultra-high frequency.